z503722728/MemoryMesh/README.md

 3. The server should show as connected

 ## Known Issues
-1. You may occasionally see messages like "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found" enabled for debugging.
-These do not affect functionality.
-The AI attempts to locate existing nodes before updating them, and if none are found, it will create them after the error message.
+1. You may occasionally see messages like "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found".
+These messages are enabled for debugging and do not affect functionality.
-2. AI doesn't like to delete nodes, unless instructed directly.
-Looking for a prompt to properly instruct it.
+2. The AI tends to avoid deleting nodes unless explicitly instructed to do so.
 3. Occasionally AI adds information in generic metada field that fits better in set properties, you can try `additionalProperties: false` to prevent that.

 ## Contribution